Deformations of representations of fundamental groups of complex varieties: Introduction

 In several special cases, the cohomology of $X$ with coefficients in a local system $\mathbb{V}$ also carries a MHS.
 If $\rho$ is the monodromy representation of $\mathbb{V}$ then the associated DG Lie algebra $L$ as above also carries a MHS on cohomology and the Lie bracket is a morphism of MHS.
 What we want to exploit is precisely the interaction between the MHS on $H^\bullet(L)$ and the deformation functor of $L$.

+A very interesting class of such local systems is provided by the \emph{variations of (mixed) Hodge structure} (VHS, VMHS) (\S~\ref{section:VMHS}).
+These arise naturally from geometry as follows.
+Given a morphism $f : Y \rightarrow X$ of algebraic varieties, then each fiber $f^{-1}(x) \subset Y$ is an algebraic variety and carries a MHS on its cohomology.
+If $f$ is smooth and proper, the assignment

-A very interesting class of such local systems is provided by the \emph{variations of (mixed) Hodge structure} (VHS, VMHS).
-The fact that $H^\bullet(X,\mathbb{V})$ carries a MHS was conjectured by Deligne and proved first in the case where $X$ is compact; this then motivated a long development of the theory of VHS, VMHS, and their asymptotic behavior around the simple normal crossing divisor $D=\overline{X}\setminus X$.
-The MHS was constructed in the following cases:
+forms the underlying local system of $\QQ$-vector spaces of a VHS ; it is more generally a VMHS if $f$ is a stratified fiber bundle.
+The fact that for a VMHS $\mathbb{V}$ then $H^\bullet(X, \mathbb{V})$ also carries a MHS was conjectured by Deligne and proved first in the case where $X$ is compact.
+This then motivated a long development of the theory of VHS's and VMHS's and their behavior around a normal crossing divisor at infinity $D := \overline{X} \setminus X$.
+This MHS was constructed in the following cases:

-\begin{enumerate} \item When $X$ is compact, due to Deligne and written by Zucker \cite[\S~1--2]{Zucker} for the case of pure VHS.
-This also gives straightforwardly the case of VMHS. \item When $\mathbb{V}$ is a pure VHS that extends to $\overline{X}$.
-After a theorem of Griffiths, this is the same as requiring that the monodromy of $\mathbb{V}$ is trivial around $D$. \item When $X$ is one-dimensional and $\mathbb{V}$ is a pure VHS, due to Zucker \cite[\S~13]{Zucker}. \item When $X$ is one-dimensional and $\mathbb{V}$ is a VMHS, due to Steenbrink-Zucker \cite{SteenbrinkZucker}.
-The VMHS has to satisfy the \emph{admissibility condition}, that they introduce, relatively to $\overline{X}$. \item In the most general case, when $\mathbb{V}$ is a VMHS on $X$ admissible in $\overline{X}$, due to Saito \cite{SaitoMHM} using his theory of \emph{mixed Hodge modules}. \end{enumerate}
+\begin{enumerate} \item When $X$ is compact Kähler, due to Deligne and written by Zucker \cite[\S~1--2]{Zucker} for the case of VHS. \item When $\mathbb{V}$ is a VHS over $X$ that extends to $\overline{X}$, this is easily deduced.
+After a theorem of Griffiths, this is the same as requiring that $\mathbb{V}$ as a local system extends to $\overline{X}$, equivalently that its monodromy is trivial around $D$. \item When $X$ is one-dimensional and $\mathbb{V}$ is a VHS, due to Zucker \cite[\S~13]{Zucker}. \item When $X$ is one-dimensional and $\mathbb{V}$ is a VMHS, due to Steenbrink-Zucker \cite{SteenbrinkZucker}.
+The VMHS has to satisfy the \emph{admissibility condition}, that they introduce, relatively to $\overline{X}$; in particular the monodromy at infinity has to be \emph{quasi-unipotent}. \item In the most general case, when $\mathbb{V}$ is a VMHS on $X$ admissible relatively to $\overline{X}$, due to Saito \cite{SaitoMHM} using his theory of \emph{mixed Hodge modules}. \end{enumerate}

 The MHS on the cohomology of $L$ actually always comes from a pre-existing structure at the level of $L$ called \emph{mixed Hodge complex}.
 This is the notion introduced by Deligne in \cite{DeligneIII}, consisting of two complexes: $L_\QQ$ over $\QQ$ carrying the weight filtration, and $L_\CC$ over $\CC$ carrying the Hodge and weight filtrations, with a quasi-isomorphism $L_\QQ\otimes\CC \approx L_\CC$ and axioms ensuring that the weight-graded pieces of cohomology glue to pure Hodge structures, defining a MHS on each $H^\bullet(L)$.